RodrigoSierraV/holberton-system_engineering-devops/0x01-shell_permissions/README.md

-script 11 adds execute permission to all subdirectories script 12 creates a directory with permissions 751 script 13 changes group owner of a file
+script 11 adds execute permission to all subdirectories script 12 creates a directory with permissions 751 script 13 changes group owner of a file script 14 changes the owner and the group for  files and directories in the working directory